-It sounds a little creepy, but it’s actually something you may already be familiar with, in a different context.
-In many cases, Dr. Jeffrey Raval can use a dermal filler (the “liquid”) to produce results, rather than a full rhinoplasty.
+It may sound a little strange, but it’s actually something you may already be familiar with, just in a different context.
+In many cases, Dr. Jeffrey Raval can use a dermal filler to produce results, rather than a full rhinoplasty.
 Sometimes, these can be dramatic results.
 Dermal fillers can balance the appearance of bumps and dips, droopy tips, even a slightly crooked nose.
 In fact, Dr. Raval sometimes uses dermal fillers in conjunction with surgical rhinoplasty, to achieve even more precise results that look smooth and natural.

-How does a liquid nose job work?
+a liquid nose job is quick

-Cost of Liquid Nose Job versus Rhinoplasty
+Cost of a Liquid Nose Job

 Are you a good candidate for a liquid nose job?